Home

 No evidence of a therapeutic benefit

-Long-term studies on the use of multivitamins show that the pills tend not to protect against disease.
-For example, one large prospective study of 35,329 cancer-free women found that multivitamin use was associated with a moderate but statistically significant increased risk of breast cancer after an average follow-up of 9.5 years.1 After adjustment for breast cancer risk factors, women who used multivitamins had a 19% higher risk of breast cancer than those who did not use multivitamins.
+• Multivitamins may increase breast cancer – A large prospective study of 35,329 cancer-free women found that multivitamin use was associated with a moderate but statistically significant increased risk of breast cancer (breast cancer survivors reported the highest use of multivitamins among cancer survivors9)) after an average follow-up of 9.5 years.10) After adjustment for breast cancer risk factors, women who used multivitamins had a 19% higher risk of breast cancer than those who did not use multivitamins.

-The article on Antioxidant supplementation discusses other such research.
+The article on antioxidant supplementation discusses other such research.

-Read more:
+Read more

-Notes and comments
+===== Notes and comments =====

 • Legacy content